Xavier vs. Delaware College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 Xavier Performance Insights

-- The Musketeers are outscoring opponents by seven points per game with a +56 scoring differential overall.
-They put up 75 points per game (185th in college basketball) and give up 68 per outing (115th in college basketball).
+- The Musketeers outscore opponents by seven points per game (scoring 75 points per game to rank 185th in college basketball while giving up 68 per contest to rank 115th in college basketball) and have a +56 scoring differential overall.

-- The 34.9 rebounds per game Xavier averages rank 114th in the nation.
-Its opponents pull down 34.9 per outing.
+- Xavier is 114th in the nation at 34.9 rebounds per game.
+That's similar to the 34.9 its opponents average.

-- Xavier makes 6 three-pointers per game (287th in college basketball) at a 30.8% rate (270th in college basketball), compared to the 5.8 its opponents make while shooting 27.7% from beyond the arc.
+- Xavier connects on 6 three-pointers per game (287th in college basketball) at a 30.8% rate (270th in college basketball), compared to the 5.8 its opponents make while shooting 27.7% from beyond the arc.

-- The Musketeers rank 255th in college basketball with 90.9 points scored per 100 possessions, and 45th in college basketball defensively with 82.4 points conceded per 100 possessions.

 Delaware Performance Insights

-- The Fightin' Blue Hens outscore opponents by 7.4 points per game (posting 76.3 points per game, 150th in college basketball, and allowing 68.9 per contest, 139th in college basketball) and have a +59 scoring differential.
+- The Fightin' Blue Hens' +59 scoring differential (outscoring opponents by 7.4 points per game) is a result of putting up 76.3 points per game (150th in college basketball) while giving up 68.9 per outing (139th in college basketball).

-- Delaware wins the rebound battle by an average of 2.6 boards.
-It records 34.4 rebounds per game (137th in college basketball) compared to its opponents' 31.8.
+- Delaware wins the rebound battle by 2.6 boards on average.
+It records 34.4 rebounds per game, 137th in college basketball, while its opponents pull down 31.8.

-- Delaware hits 7.4 three-pointers per game (177th in college basketball), while its opponents have made 6.9 on average.
+- Delaware knocks down 7.4 three-pointers per game (177th in college basketball), while its opponents have made 6.9 on average.

-- Delaware has committed 10.4 turnovers per game (76th in college basketball) while forcing 10 (317th in college basketball).
+- Delaware forces 10 turnovers per game (317th in college basketball) while committing 10.4 (76th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.